unyime101/Uptime-Checker/README.md

 - Learn some networking skills and commands
 - Understanding how to automate tasks and monitor even when im not home
+- Really starting to understand how gitignores and .env files are useful in development